NiccoloPuccinelli/SEM/simulator_docs/Indicators.md

 * Avg expected price --> average (expected_price/expected_distance) for each ride.
 * Avg real price --> average (real_price/real_distance) for each ride.
 * Avg diff price --> average (|expected_price-real_price|/expected_price) for each ride.
-* Avg actual expected price --> average difference between expected cost of each ride at timestamp t - cost of the ride at timestamp t-start_ride.
+* Avg actual expected price (not used) --> average difference between expected cost of each ride at timestamp t - cost of the ride at timestamp t-start_ride.
-* Avg actual real price --> average difference between real cost of each ride at timestamp t - cost of the ride at timestamp t-start_ride.
+* Avg actual real price (not used) --> average difference between real cost of each ride at timestamp t - cost of the ride at timestamp t-start_ride.
-* Avg actual expected price 30min --> average difference between expected cost of each ride at timestamp t - cost of the ride at timestamp t-1800.
+* Avg actual expected price 30min (not used) --> average difference between expected cost of each ride at timestamp t - cost of the ride at timestamp t-1800.
-* Avg actual real price 30min --> average difference between real cost of each ride at timestamp t - cost of the ride at timestamp t-1800.
+* Avg actual real price 30min (not used) --> average difference between real cost of each ride at timestamp t - cost of the ride at timestamp t-1800.
-* Avg actual expected price 60min --> average difference between expected cost of each ride at timestamp t - cost of the ride at timestamp t-3600.
+* Avg actual expected price 60min (not used) --> average difference between expected cost of each ride at timestamp t - cost of the ride at timestamp t-3600.
-* Avg actual real price 60min --> average difference between real cost of each ride at timestamp t - cost of the ride at timestamp t-3600.
+* Avg actual real price 60min (not used) --> average difference between real cost of each ride at timestamp t - cost of the ride at timestamp t-3600.
 * Avg current error ride distance --> average error between the distance covered and the expected distance covered per timestamp.
 * Avg speed wrt max speed --> average ratio between the actual speed of the driver and the maximum speed allowed in the road, for each ride.
 * Avg speed --> average speed for each ride.